jssprz/attentive_specialized_network_video_captioning/README.md

 ### Training

 If you want to train your own models, you can reutilize the datasets' information stored and tokenized in the ``corpus.pkl`` files.
+For constructing these files you can use the scripts we provide in [video_captioning_dataset](https://github.com/jssprz/video_captioning_datasets) module.
 The content of these files is organized as follow:

 0: ``train_data``: captions and idxs of training videos in format ``[corpus_widxs, vidxs]``, where: